Our Internship Program

-Our philosophy is that the best engineers have an understanding of field work, how projects are constructed, and how design translates out in the field.
+Our philosophy is that the best civil engineers have an understanding of field work, how projects are constructed, and how design translates out in the field.
 As a company, our focus is on quality.
 We want you to learn how to do things right and understand the reasons behind it.
 The program will introduce you to how survey and design relates to construction.
-Building this fundamental understanding of how designs translate in the field and are constructed will help you become a better engineer because you will see that a project is more than lines on paper.
-Furthermore, this program will introduce you to other complimentary disciplines with whom civil engineers work with on a daily basis.
-This exposure helps form a holistic view of design and the various factors that influence it.
+Building this fundamental understanding of how designs translate into the field and are constructed will help you become a better engineer because you will see that a project is more than lines on paper.

 Year 1: Land Surveying – During your initial summer with us, you’ll learn that the foundation of good design is reliable field information by working on a survey field crew.
 You’ll learn how to collect the field information used to create base maps, establish property boundaries, and perform construction staking.
 This can be a physically challenging assignment that could have you working up to 60 hours per week in variety of weather conditions and terrain.
 However, the lessons learned from this experience will prove to be invaluable as you move forward in building your career.

 Year 2: Construction Inspection – Learn how final engineering plans translate to the field by working with a construction inspector.
 You’ll verify the placement of construction stakes, help process construction payment requests, conduct daily inspections, coordinate with contractors, and learn how to read plans and specifications to verify construction is being completed correctly.
 Your hours may vary from 40 – 50 hours per week depending on the construction activities of your assigned projects.